swseighman/spring-jdbc-oracle/Readme.md

 Finally, install `kn`, see instructions here: https://knative.dev/docs/install/client/install-kn/#install-the-kn-cli

+You can check to determine if you're at the latest version or whether an upgrade might be in order:
 ```
 minikube update-check
 ```

+If you have any old configurations in place, you can delete the existing configurations and begin new:
 ```
 minikube delete
 ```

+You may want to consider setting some configuration values for the `minikube` environment:
 ```
 minikube config set memory 8192
 minikube config set cpus 4